securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Set a password](/img/set-password.png)

 Alternatively, you may decide to skip the password setting step.
-Note that doing this significatly diminishes your safety in regards with any identifiable data you input into Umbrella.
+Note that doing this significantly diminishes your safety in regards with any identifiable data you input into Umbrella.

-When you set a password, you will be prompted to enter it everytime you launch the Umbrella app.
+When you set a password, you will be prompted to enter it every time you launch the Umbrella app.

 ![Password prompt](/img/password-prompt.png)